 If I’ve already had COVID-19, do I still need a vaccine?

-Prevailing science says yes for a few reasons: while not common, there have been some reports of reinfection after recovering from COVID-19.
+The CDC recommends you do so for a few reasons: while not common, there have been some reports of reinfection after recovering from COVID-19.
 In fact, reinfection appears to be more likely with the new strains.
-The available evidence, according to the CDC, suggests most people who recover from COVID-19 would have a degree of immunity for at least three months following initial diagnosis, some early research suggests that lasts for eight months or longer.
+The available evidence, according to the CDC, suggests most people who recover from COVID-19 would have a degree of immunity for at least three months following initial diagnosis.
+Some early research suggests that lasts for eight months or longer.

 About 5-10 percent of participants in both the Moderna and Pfizer-BioNTech trials included participants who had the virus previously.